-This is a flexible premium annuity product with a fixed-rate account as well as eight index-linked accounts.
-You need to pay $10,000 in the first year.
-You can pay anywhere from $2,000 to $250,000 from the second year onwards.
+This is a flexible premium annuity product with a fixed-rate account in addition to eight index-linked accounts.
+The first-year premium is $10,000, and premiums range from $2,000 to $250,000 from the second year onwards.

-Surrender charges are applicable for ten years, after which you can partially or fully surrender the contract without any charges.
+Surrender charges are applicable for 10 years, after which the insured may partially or fully c the contract without any charges.

 Market Ten Bonus Index Annuity

 This is a single premium product with a fixed-rate account and a variety of index-linked accounts.
-This one too has an optional income rider which provides you with lifetime income.
-The company pays a 12% bonus on the premium you pay in the first year.
+This one too has an optional income rider that provides lifetime income.
+The company pays a 12 percent bonus on the first-year premium the insured pays.

 Pros and Cons of EquiTrust

-- The company offers a wide range of annuity products along with a couple of index-linked life insurance products, from which you can choose a product which is ideally suited for your financial needs.
+- The company offers a wide range of annuity products along with some index-linked life insurance products that make it easier to choose a product ideally suited for the financial needs of the policyholder.

-- The biggest advantage of index linked products is that they are not as volatile as market-based products, but offer a much higher rate of return than fixed-rate products.
-So, if you are looking to maximize the returns on your investment without taking big risks, an index-linked product is the best choice for you.
+- The biggest advantage of index-linked products is they are not as volatile as market-based products but offer a much higher rate of return than fixed-rate products.
+This makes this type of policy a good fit for anyone looking to maximize the returns on their investment without taking big risks.

-- EquiTrust offers a wide range of living benefits, which you can make use of in the event of an emergency – medical or otherwise.
-If you buy a life insurance policy, you can access the accumulated cash value for your financial needs.
-If you buy an annuity, you can make a partial withdrawal for your financial needs.
+- EquiTrust offers a wide range of living benefits, which policyholders can make use of in the event of an emergency, medical or otherwise.
+For a life insurance policy, the accumulated cash value is accessible to the policyholder for his or her financial needs.
+For an annuity, a partial withdrawal available for the purchaser’s financial needs.

 - The company also offers an accelerated death benefit rider with almost all of its products.
-In case you develop a chronic or terminal illness during the course of your annuity product or insurance policy, you can make a partial withdrawal or access the cash value to pay for your treatment.
+In case the policyholder develops a chronic or terminal illness during the annuity product or insurance policy coverage period, a partial withdrawal or full cash value withdrawal is accessible to pay for medical treatment or long-term care.

-- EquiTrust is a small company and its products are designed to cater to the needs of a niche customer base.
-It does not have a diverse range of products, which most other top insurance providers in the industry boast of.
+- EquiTrust is a small company, and they designed their products to cater to a small sect of the market, appealing to a small, niche customer base.
+They do not offer a diverse range of products, which most other top insurance providers in the industry boast about.

-- EquiTrust does not offer traditional term and whole life policies, which is what a majority of customers are in need of.
+- EquiTrust does not offer traditional term and whole life policies, which is what a majority of customers need.
 While its index-linked products have good growth potential, they are not the right choice for anyone who is looking for affordable coverage for a specific period (pure term policy) or lifelong coverage (whole life or universal life policies).

-- The company has a B+ rating, which as mentioned above is not a bad rating.
-At the same time, it does look ‘ordinary’ when compared to an A+ rating, which is what the top insurers in the country have managed to receive on a consistent basis.
+- The company has a B+ rating, which is not a bad rating, but at the same time, it is not an A+ rating, which is what top insurers in the country are custom to receiving consistently.